redhat-cop/openshift-applier/roles/openshift-applier/README.md

 **_TIP:_** Both `file` and `template` choices give you the option of defining target namespaces in the template manually, or adding the `namespace` variable alongside the template and params (where applicable).

-The `tags` definition is a list of tags that will be processed if the `filter_tags` variable/fact is supplied.
+The `tags` definition is a list of tags that will be processed if the `include_tags` variable/fact is supplied.
 See [Filtering content based on tags](README.md#filtering-content-based-on-tags) below for more details.

 The pre/post definitions are a set of pre and post roles to execute before/after a particular portion of the inventory is applied.
 This can be before/afterthe object levels - i.e.: before and after all of the content, or before/after certain files/templates at a content level.